 Easy to Clean and Get Every Inch of Deliciousness out of It: Because it has 2 prongs instead of 4 like the Vitamix and has a more square shape instead of rectangle, I find it to be much easier to scrape soups, smoothies, or pestos out of.
 Your spatula slides against the walls much easier.
 Nothing irritates me more than when I’ve used expensive ingredients and know that I have to wash 1/4 of them away.

 In a Nutshell – Both the Vitamix and Blendtec are high quality, high power blenders.
 They’ll both make great smoothies, soups and sauces.
-However, the numberous benefits and effectiveness of the Blendtec beat the Vitamix hands down in my kitchen, and you might just see a listing for mine on Craigslist.
+However, the numberous benefits and effectiveness of the Blendtec beats the Vitamix hands down in my kitchen.